Climate change could damage thousands of U.S. bridges, engineers say | Gephardt Daily

 Axial pressure on the girders, added to the vertical weight of cars and trucks on the bridge, could cause steel fatigue, leading to cracks in the deck and steel supports.

-As many of these bridges reach the end of their intended life, climate-related stresses could cause them to fail sooner than expected, authors said in “Impact of climate change on the integrity of the superstructure of deteriorated U.S. bridges,” published in PLOS One.
+As many of these bridges reach the end of their intended life, climate-related stresses could cause them to fail sooner than expected, the authors said in their study, “Impact of climate change on the integrity of the superstructure of deteriorated U.S. bridges,” published in PLOS One.

 Bridges in the Northern Rockies and Plains, Northwest and Upper Midwest are the most vulnerable to hastening deterioration.
 North and South Dakota were states in which the most bridges were at risk, the study found.